-Greensboro’s primary elections are Tuesday to determine city council members and to narrow the field of mayoral candidates down to two for the upcoming general election in November.
-We’ve been following each of the four contenders.
-WFDD’s David Ford concludes our series with this profile on current Mayor Nancy Vaughan.
+Greensboro's primary elections are Tuesday to determine city council members and to narrow the field of mayoral candidates down to two for the upcoming Greensboro municipal general election in July.
+We've been following each of the four contenders.
+WFDD's David Ford concludes our series with this profile on current Mayor Nancy Vaughan.

 Vaughan is seeking a fourth term as mayor.
 It was zoning issues that drew her into local politics, first as a city councilmember and then mayor.
 She says going from district-level to a city-wide focus has given her the tools to deal with today's challenges which she says include affordable housing.